Healthdirect Free Australian health advice you can count on.

 What are dentures?

-If you have missing teeth, your dentist might speak to you about getting dentures fitted.
+Your dentist or dental prosthetist (a denture specialist) might speak to you about getting dentures fitted if you have missing teeth.
 Dentures are specially made to fit your mouth.

 There are 3 main types of dentures:

-• An implant-retained denture replaces one or more teeth and is fitted through implants in the jaw.
+3. An implant-retained denture replaces one or more of your teeth.
+It is fitted onto implants in the jaw — you can remove your dentures.

-If you’re having your teeth removed, you might choose to have dentures inserted on the same day.
+If you're having your teeth removed by your dentist, you might choose to have dentures inserted on the same day.
 This is called an immediate denture.
-You may need frequent adjustments as your gums heal.
+It can be prepared while you still have your old teeth.
+Your denture may need some adjustments as your gums heal.

 Wearing dentures might feel strange at first.
 Most people take a few months to get used to how they feel.
-You might need follow-up appointments so the dentist can make adjustments.
-After you have become used to the dentures, you’ll still need an appointment with your dentist, at least yearly, to check they fit correctly.
+You should start slowly and eat soft foods at first with your new dentures.

 What are the benefits and risks of denture fitting?